WarioWare: Smooth Moves: Reception

-Smooth Moves was released by Nintendo for the Wii in Japan on December 2, 2006, in Europe on January 12, 2007, in North America on January 15, 2007, and in Australia on January 25, 2007.
-The game was given generally favorable reviews, receiving aggregated scores of 83 out of 100 from Metacritic and 82% from GameRankings.
+Smooth Moves was released by Nintendo for the Wii in Japan on December 2, 2006, and in January 2007 for other markets.
+The game received "generally favorable reviews", receiving aggregated scores of 83 out of 100 from Metacritic and 82% from GameRankings.
 Praise focused on the game's entertainment value, especially at parties, while criticism targeted its length.
 WarioWare: Smooth Moves received a ToyAward in the Trend and Lifestyle category from the 2007 Nuremberg International Toy Fair.
 It was also given the award for Best Action Game at IGN's Wii Best of E3 2006 Awards; the website later named the game their Game of the Month for January 2007.
 WarioWare: Smooth Moves was the United States' 4th best-selling game in its debut month of January 2007.
 It dropped to 8th the following month, selling 109,000 units.
 In Japan, WarioWare: Smooth Moves sold 63,954 copies in its debut week of November 27 – December 3, 2006, making it the 4th best-selling launch game for the Wii after Wii Sports, Wii Play, and The Legend of Zelda: Twilight Princess.
 It dropped to 20th for the week of December 18–24, 2006.
 The game received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
-It was re-released on May 20, 2011, in Europe as part of the Nintendo Selects program.
+It was re-released in May 2011, in Europe as part of the Nintendo Selects program.
 It sold 1.82 million copies overall.